carol-cloud/carol-cloud/README.md

 - 👩🏻‍💻 My last experience of work is frontend development
 - 👩‍🎓 I'm studying analysis and systems development at College Impacta
-- 🤔 I’m looking for help with React
+- 🤔 I’m looking for help with Typescript
-- 💁🏻‍♀️ Pronouns: she/her
+- 💁 Pronouns: they
 - 👩🏻‍🏫 Fun fact: before studying development, I studied physics!

 <div>